ShotRep/APP_E-Commerce/README.md

-<h1 align="center">App - E-Commerce</h1>
+<h1 align="center">App - E-Commerce using express-js</h1>

 <h3 align="center">The Modern Javascript Bootcamp Course (2021) part II Applications</h3>

 <!-- GETTING STARTED -->
 ## Getting Started
 Part 2 of the modern bootcamp course, switching from classroom style to applied learning through the building of projects.
+This e-commerce project will use node/express and several npm library packages to achieve a functioning site with e-commerce features.

 ## This will be a large project incorporating many of the technologies learned so far.
 NodeJS Web Server using Express
-Dynamic HTML through NodeJS
+Dynamic HTML
 Forms & Parsing
+Hashing and Salting passwords
 For reusability we will also be adding an Admin app to service this website

 ## Project Approach & Architecture.